-Surface water in Little Lake, located in Rose Valley, is thought to infiltrate into groundwater in IWVGB.
-Estimates oflosses from Little Lake are included in the annual recharge amount in Table 3-3 (McGraw et al, 2016).
+Surface water in Little Lake, located in Rose Valley, is thought to infiltrate into groundwater in the IWVGB.
+Estimates of base flow losses from Little Lake are included in the annual recharge amount in Table 3-3 (McGraw et al, 2016).
 Other than Little Lake, there are no significant interconnected surface water systems which interact with groundwater.
 Generally, streams in the valley are ephemeral and recharge occurs as mountain block recharge.

 IWVGB has many natural springs, shown in Figure 3-10, generally located in the mountain areas.
 Each point represents a spring or seep as mapped by the USGS in the National Hydrographic Dataset (NHD) (USGS, 2019).
 Springs in IWVGB have historically been used for water supply, cattle, and wildlife.
 Spring water quality and geochemistry have been studied previously (Stoner et al, 1995; Houghton HydroGeo-Logic, 1996).
 The water quality of the spring/surface water samples collected is relatively good.
 Although TDS concentrations range from 199 mg/L to 1,300 mg/L, the average TDS concentration for these samples is 533 mg/L. The majority of samples collected from springs/surface water sources fall within the recommended TDS Secondary MCL and the upper TDS Secondary MCL for potable water, 500 mg/l and 1,000 mg/L, respectively.
 Data are included in Appendix 3-C.